BenjaSoro/CryptoCoinChecker/README.md

 ### Logging
 It is always required some kind of logging, even if this is a demo project, to track and debug possible issues and bugs since this application will likely run on the background or as a service.

-Even though there are different logging libraries for .Net, [Serilog](https://github.com/serilog/serilog) which provides diagnostic logging to files, the console, and many other outputs will be configured and implemented.
+Even though there are different logging libraries for .NET, [Serilog](https://github.com/serilog/serilog) which provides diagnostic logging to files, the console, and many other outputs will be configured and implemented.
 #### Configuration
 *Please refer to the [Getting Started](https://github.com/serilog/serilog/wiki/Getting-Started) page to know more about initial configuration and extra features.*

 This application has been configured using the [Two-stage initialization](https://github.com/serilog/serilog-aspnetcore#two-stage-initialization) in order to identify possible issues during the bootup process and afterwards reading the configuration settings from the `appsettings.json` in order to write to the Console and File the logging entries.

+### Unit Testing
+Adding Unit Testing to each project being developed it is always part of best practices.
+Allowing testing isolated methods and components integration.
+There are different testing frameworks for .NET out there, but for this project, [NUnit](https://nunit.org/) framework will be used.
+#### NSubstitute
+For Mocking libraries there are several options as well, but in order to try out something different, [NSubstitute](https://github.com/nsubstitute/NSubstitute) library will be used in order to create a substitute instance for specified type.

 ### Launching project
 For the purpose of this demo project, it has been set to be executed like console application, however it can be executed from IIS Express as well.